Transplanting Hope: The Intersection of Liver Transplantation and Alcohol Use Disorder - March 20, 2026

 Moderators: Caroline Simon, MD and Kavish Paditar, MD

-8:35 AM3 Questions: Acute Alcoholic Hepatitis And Liver TransplantationGene Im, MD, FAASLD
+8:35 AM3 Questions: Acute Alcoholic Hepatitis and Liver TransplantationGene Im, MD, FAASLD

 8:55 AMQ&A Discussion (10 min)

-Pleanary Session II:
+Plenary Session II:

 Moderator: Ashish Saharia, MD and Hana Nguyen, NP

-9:20 AM3 Questions: Effects Of Alcohol On Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD)David Victor, MD
+9:20 AM3 Questions: Effects of Alcohol on Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD)David Victor, MD

-9:35 AM3 Questions: Intestinal Microbiome And AddictionEamonn Quigley, MD
+9:35 AM3 Questions: Intestinal Microbiome and AddictionEamonn Quigley, MD

 9:50 AMQ&A Discussion (10 min)